akeilw/Arduino/README.md

 Serial.read() or Serial.readString()    // pc/code reads a single letter or an entire string and communicates to microcontroller

 analogWrite()    // simulate an analog output voltage on a digital pin via PWM

+analogRead()    // read an analog input voltage from an incoming end of the circuit